RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 qiime tools view DADA2_out/V6V8-stats-dada2.qzv
 ```

-We need to view the results of DADA2 process!
+We need to view the results of the DADA2 process!

 Are we losing a lot of sequences because they are of low-quality?

 Do most R1 and R2 sequences overlap?

 Are many of the ASVs chimeric?

 We can get much more information from the DADA2 output!
 Run the below code.